jake41397/generative-music/README.md

-# jai-react-app
+# generative-music

-This is the front-end and back-end for Jai Composer, an AI-assisted music generation tool.
+This is the front-end and back-end for JAI Composer, an generative-AI-assisted music creation tool.

-Jai composer is built with MongoDB, Express, Node and React.
+JAI Composer is built with MongoDB, Express, Node and React.